gregtatum/vscode-greg-gecko/README.md

 ## Features

 Currently, there is only one feature, enabled by default.
 This is a check to see if a file was opened in the object directory "obj-".
 It provides a warning.
-I have lost too much work from this.
+On saving a file in the object directory it shows an error.

 ## Release Notes